Modern marketing ROI Scenes: Dynamic Audience Segmentation meets effective Content Strategy

 What is Dynamic Segmentation?

 When you create a paid ad on social media or search engine, there is an influx of leads into your marketing-sales funnel (I am consciously using marketing and sales together because we both know how important marketing-sales alignment is for a business to thrive!).
 These leads are mixed leads- some leads are genuinely interested in your brand, some are just browsing around, and some are unqualified leads.

 Dynamic segmentation helps in segmenting these leads into specific buckets based on the pre-set criteria.
-Based on your business type and ideal buyer’s persona, you can create segments based on demographics, location, buyer’s stage, lead source, current activity, browsing patterns, and more.
-This is your first round of segmentation that happens immediately after your potential leads enter your marketing-sales funnel.
+Based on your business type and ideal buyer’s persona, you can create demographic segmentation, location, buyer’s stage, lead source, current activity, browsing patterns, and more.
+This is your first round of dynamic segmentation that happens immediately after your potential leads enter your marketing-sales funnel.

 - 50% of companies have more than three market segments.

 - 47% of companies have three or more buyer personas.

 - 46% of B2B companies address three or more buying stages.